 Return on Investment (ROI) is a performance measure used to evaluate the efficiency or profitability of an investment relative to the cost of the investment in percentage.
 It can be used to compare the efficiency of a number of different investments by directly measuring the amount of return on a particular investment, relative to the investment’s cost.

-Continue reading What is Rate of Return (RoR)?
-How to calculate RoRWhat is stock / investment Beta (β) coefficient?
+What is stock / investment Beta (β) coefficient?
 How to calculate Beta

 Beta (β), meaning in stocks and investment, also known as risk coefficent, is a measure of a stock’s volatility in relation to the overall market and can be used to measure a stock’s level of risk in the stock market.